 NICET defines engineering technicians as the "hands-on" members of the engineering team who work under the direction of engineers, scientists, and technologists.
 They have knowledge of the components, operating characteristics, and limitations of engineering systems and processes particular to their area of specialization.

 The National Council of Examiners for Engineering and Surveying (NCEES) is a national nonprofit organization dedicated to advancing professional licensure for engineers and surveyors.
 NCEES develops, administers, and scores the examinations used for engineering and surveying licensure in the United States.
 It also facilitates professional mobility and promotes uniformity of the U.S. licensure processes through services for its member licensing boards and licensees.

-The National Fire Protection Association (NFPA) is a global self-funded nonprofit organization, established in 1896, devoted to eliminating death, injury, property and economic loss due to fire, electrical and related hazards.
-NFPA delivers information and knowledge through more than 300 consensus codes and standards, research, training, education, outreach and advocacy; and by partnering with others who share an interest in furthering their mission.
-Their mission is to help save lives and reduce loss with information, knowledge and passion.
+The National Fire Protection Association (NFPA) is a global self-funded nonprofit organization established in 1896, devoted to eliminating death, injury, property, and economic loss due to fire, electrical and related hazards.
+NFPA delivers information and knowledge through more than 300 consensus codes and standards, research, training, education, outreach, and advocacy; and by partnering with others who share an interest in furthering their mission.
+Its mission is to help save lives and reduce loss with information, knowledge, and passion.